LIJUCHACKO/File-Tagger/README.md

   4. Configuration file is kept in <home directory>/.Filetagger/Filetagger_db as a simple text file.
 You can find replace path if you have moved or renamed any folder.

-  5. File or Folder can be open by clicking on the link listed in "Browse Tags" tab
+  5. File or Folder can be opened by clicking on the link listed in "Browse Tags" tab

   6. Screenshot of the application is also uploaded.(TAB1.png, TAB2.png)